Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Kougon Onkokumaru: (紅鋼怨獄丸) The crimson blade of hellish grudge.
 Minazuki Zankuro’s fearsome sword in SNK’s Samurai Showdown series.

 - Kurikara: (倶利加羅) The demon-slaying blade restricting Okumura Rin’s demonic powers in Blue Exorcist.
 Also referred to as the Kouma Sword (降魔剣).
-Based on the fiery dragon sword of the Buddhist Guardian Acala, who known in Japan as Fudō Myō-ō.
+Based on the fiery dragon sword of Buddhist Guardian King Acala, worshipped Japan as Fudō Myō-ō.

 - La Roche: Charlotte’s épée in SNK’s Samurai Showdown series.

 - Lilarcor: An enchanted, talking sword in Baldur’s Gate II: Shadows of Amn.
-It would have been inspiration, and the perfect combat advisor, had the entity behind the voice not been utterly moronic.
+It would have been inspirational, and the perfect combat advisor, had the entity behind the voice not been utterly moronic.

 - Luke’s First Lightsaber: Luke Skywalker’s first lightsaber previously belonged to his father, Anakin Skywalker.
 As of Episode VIII, it is broken and in the hands of Rey.